sansseriff/phd_thesis/src/chapter_07/section_06_aph_hw.md

     <span style="color:blue" markdown>About $\boxed{N = 290}$ sources are needed.</span>

     <span style="color:blue" markdown>3 pts for correct form of the multiplexing expression
-    $P(\text{at least one herald}|N)$; 3 pts for similar number of sources $N$</span>
+    $P(\text{at least one herald}|N)$; 3 pts for similar number of sources $N$.</span>

 A photon number resolving (PNR) SNSPD is able to discriminate the number of photons in a light pulse*.
 By heralding the idler mode with a PNR SNSPD, the generation of multi-photon signal pulses can be identified and discarded.
-There's a POVM for an ideal PNR single photon detector, where $i$ is the number of photons detected**:
+There is a POVM for an ideal PNR single photon detector, where $i$ is the number of photons detected:

 ```{=html}
 ??? note